warmist/scripts/docs/agitation-rebalance.rst

     :summary: Rebalance agitation mechanics.
     :tags: fort gameplay

+The DF agitation (or "irritation") system gives you challenges to face when your dwarves impact the natural environment.
+It adds new depth to gameplay, but it can also quickly drag the game down, both with constant incursions of agitated animals and with FPS-killing massive buildups of hidden invaders in the caverns.
+This mod changes how the agitation system behaves to ensure the challenge remains fun and not overwhelming.

-This mod changes agitation attacks from a constant flood to a system that is responsive to your recent actions on the surface and in the caverns.
+In short, this mod changes agitation attacks from a constant flood to a system that is responsive to your recent actions on the surface and in the caverns.
 You will only be attacked if you are actively irritating the natural environment.
 This mod can be enabled (and auto-started for new forts, if desired) on the "Gameplay" tab of `gui/control-panel`.

 Usage
 -----